Social conditioning: Classical conditioning – Ivan Pavlov and behaviorism

 Such repetition contributes to basic social conditioning.
 Ivan Pavlov demonstrated this theory with his infamous conditioned stimuli experiment.
 In Pavlov's dog experiment, the research proved that repeated exposure to a particular stimuli results in a specific behavior being repeated.
 In accordance to Mark Bouton of the University of Vermont, the strength of such 'repetition' and influence can be seen in operant conditioning.
 Where, depending on reinforcement and punishment of a particular behavior, a response is conditioned.

 Methods of social conditioning – media

-In accordance to Ashley Lutz, an editor of Business Insider, 90% of the media, in 2011, was owned by merely six companies.
+In accordance to Ashley Lutz, an editor of Business Insider, 90% of the US media, in 2011, was owned by merely six companies.
 Such limits the exposure to information, at least the perspective on information.
 The limited exposure to the perspectives of information results in increase of particular social conditioning.
 Through repetition of a particular perspective of an ideal, the view is reinforced into the audience and results in a formed social norm.
 This contributes to the formation of a reflection of the culture in media.
 Conley states that "culture is a projection of social structures and relationships into the public sphere, a screen onto which the film of the underlying reality or social structure of our society is shown".
 Such cycling repetition creates a method of socialization and a manner in which society further molds its current members or new ones into the culture.